PoisotLab/2015_ms_datamining/ms.md

 for sampling.
 For this reason, using synthetic datasets is *not* a call to do less field-based science.
 Quite the contrary: in addition to highlighting areas of high uncertainty, synthetic datasets provide *predictions* that require field-based validation.
-At a longer time-scale, the use of synthetic datasets will necessitate the development of both statistical methodology and software;
-this is one of the required steps towards real-time use and analysis of ecological data [@anto14].
+Only through this feedback can we build enough confidence in this approach to apply it for more ambitious questions, or disqualify it altogether.
+Meanwhile, the use of synthetic datasets will necessitate the development of both statistical methodology and software; this is one of the required steps towards real-time use and analysis of ecological data [@anto14].
 We appreciate that this approach currently comes with some limitations -- they are unlikely to be overcome except with increased use, testing, and validation.
 Since the community already built effective and user-friendly databases and tools, there is very little cost (both in time and in funding) in trying these methods and there is also the promise of great